vuejs/vuex/docs/en/state.md

 Whenever `store.state.count` changes, it will cause the computed property to re-evaluate, and trigger associated DOM updates.

 However, this pattern causes the component to rely on the global store singleton.
 This makes it harder to test the component, and also makes it difficult to run multiple instances of the app using the same set of components.
-Ideally, we want to "inject" the store into child components from the root component.
+In large applications, we may want to "inject" the store into child components from the root component.
 Here's how to do it:

 1. Install Vuex and connect your root component to the store: